5 Ways to Stop Apps from Opening on Startup on Mac

 On macOS Ventura:

-- Choose Apple menu > System Settings.
+- Click the Apple menu and select System Settings.

 - Click General in the sidebar, then click Login Items on the right.